EarthyScience/SINDBAD/docs/src/pages/about/citation.md

 ## Citation
-If you found this library to be useful in your academic work, then please cite:
+If you use this library, please cite:

 ```bibtex
 @article{skoirala2025,